Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 Is it illegal to use your phone as a sat nav?

-It is not illegal to use your phone as a sat nav.
-However, to do so, you must have it in a secured holder.
+It is not illegal to use your phone as a satellite navigation system.
+However, it would be best to keep it in a secure holder to be legal.

-While you are allowed to use your phone as a sat nav, in a secured holder, it is still illegal to touch it while driving, as a case could be made to suggest that this is distracting you from driving safely.
+While you can use your phone as a sat nav in a secured holder, it is still illegal to touch it while driving, as a case could be made to suggest that this is distracting you from driving safely.

 Contact our mobile phone driving offence solicitors today